LadybirdBrowser/ladybird/CONTRIBUTING.md

-# Contributing to SerenityOS
+# Contributing to Ladybird

-When contributing to SerenityOS, make sure that the changes you wish to make are in line with the project direction.
+When contributing to Ladybird, make sure that the changes you wish to make are in line with the project direction.
 If you are not sure about this, open an issue first, so we can discuss it.

 **For your first couple of PRs, start with something small to get familiar with the project and its development processes.
-Please do not start by adding a new application, library or other large component.**
+Please do not start by adding a large component.**

 Everyone is welcome to work on the project, and while we have lots of fun, it's a serious kind of fun. :^)

 ## Communication

-Join our Discord server: [SerenityOS Discord](https://discord.gg/serenityos)
+Join [our Discord server](https://discord.gg/nvfjVJ4Svh) to participate in development discussion.

 ## Issue policy

-Unlike many other software projects, SerenityOS is not concerned with gaining the largest possible userbase.
-Its target audience is its own developers.
-As such, we have limited interest in feature requests from non-contributors.

-That said, please do file any bugs you find, keeping the following in mind:
+Please file any bugs you find, keeping the following in mind:

 * One issue per bug.
 Putting multiple things in the same issue makes both discussion and completion unnecessarily complicated.
 * No build issues (or other support requests).
 If the GitHub Actions CI build succeeds, the build problem is most likely on your side.
 Work it out locally, or ask in the `#build-problems` channel on Discord.
 * Don't comment on issues just to add a joke or irrelevant commentary.
 Hundreds of people get notified about comments so let's keep them relevant.
-* For bare metal issues, please include the complete debug log from the serial console and what you tried to do to solve the issue before opening the issue.
-Don't forget to add the hardware model of your machine and relevant details about it, to help us diagnose what the problem is.

 ## Human language policy

-In SerenityOS, we treat human language as seriously as we do programming language.
+In Ladybird, we treat human language as seriously as we do programming language.

 The following applies to all user-facing strings, code, comments, and commit messages: